kashsingh/Issue-TraceBack-for-Jira/README.md

 # Issue Traceback for Jira

-This project contains a simple Forge app written in JavaScript that shows an audit log of all the Jira issues deleted in instance post installation in a Jira admin page.
+This project features a straightforward Forge app built with JavaScript, designed to display an audit log of all Jira issues deleted in the instance after the app's installation.
+The audit log is accessible from a dedicated Jira admin page.
 Some of the key modules utilized in the app include [Forge Storage - Custom Entity Store](https://developer.atlassian.com/platform/forge/storage-reference/storage-api-custom-entities/), [Jira Events triggers](https://developer.atlassian.com/platform/forge/events-reference/jira/) and [UI kit](https://developer.atlassian.com/platform/forge/ui-kit/components/) for frontend.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.